lydiarrrw/project-3/README.md

 ### Improvements
 * I want to check out the CSS issues that are preventing styles on job post pages from showing.
-* Some of the styling for the job rating component isn't quite how I;d have liked it so I would update this given more time.
+* Some of the styling for the job rating component isn't quite how I'd have liked it so I would update this given more time.
 * With more time, we could have added more of an application process.
 * We need to consider local storage and different browsers usage of it - to prevent users facing issues.
 * We had planned to add a user profile but ran out of time for this.

+### Learnings
+* Commit and push to GitHub regularly!
+At the start, we had some unresolved conflicts in the package.json file that kept appearing and we weren't sure why, but we all committed and pushed to GitHub a few times and managed to resolve the issue.
+* React components are great, especially the well documented ones!
+I used several frameworks/libraries for this project and learning how to read the documents and gettingt them to work was great.
+* Think of the most simple way to solve a problem and build on it.
+I spent a long time trying to build the 'Post a job' form and after that period of time, realised that I had been overcomplicating it, then I was able to fly through the task and move on to the next one.

 ### Accessibility
 I've run Lighthouse and axe-core in the browser, which has picked up some issues we need to fix.
 I will be going through and auditing this for accessibility issues and will add a link to this when I've done it.